Ihr Hochbeet richtig befüllen

 Part of the filling can also be replaced with straw bales or similar filling material.

-• As in alternative 1, cow dung or horse manure is used as the penultimate layer.
+• As in Alternative 1, cow dung or horse manure is used as the penultimate layer.

 Disadvantages